What is a Herbst Appliance?

 - Lower lingual holding arch in the lower jaw to hold teeth in place while movements occur.

-- Arms which help move the jaws into the desired position.
+- Spring arms which help move the jaws into the desired position.

 What can I expect?